News | Monday, 3rd September 2018

 'Creating a safer virtual environmental for businesses'

-Project principal investigator Keith Miller, Head of Strategic Partnerships in the School of Computing, Mathematics and Digital Technology at Manchester Metropolitan, said: "By working with colleagues in universities across the North West we’re able to apply our research strengths in cyber security to make a genuine impact for businesses in Greater Manchester.
+Project principal investigator Keith Miller, Head of Strategic Partnerships in the Department of Computing and Mathematics at Manchester Metropolitan, said: "By working with colleagues in universities across the North West were able to apply our research strengths in cyber security to make a genuine impact for businesses in Greater Manchester.

 “It will give cyber security researchers in Manchester Metropolitan’s Centre for Advanced Computational Science the opportunity to create a safer virtual environment for business.”